saskaale/r-with-bytecode-debugger/README.md

 # r-with-bytecode-debugger

-GNU R with implemented support for bytecode debugger
+GNU R with implemented bytecode debugger and support for conditional breakpoints

 ## howto compile